madetech/data-tech-reviews/articles/iceberg/iceberg.md

 Digging into this we can see that the state of the service is simply to hold a pointer to the latest table state in the form of a metadata file (swapped atomically)

 ### Catalog Service

+Iceberg supports a variety of Catalog implementations, the following have in-tree Java Service and pyiceberg client implementations:

+* Iceberg's native REST Catalog
+* JDBC Catalog
+* Hive Catalog
+* Spark Catalog
+* AWS Glue Catalog

+Additionally, pyiceberg includes support for working with out-of-tree catalog implementations:

+* DynamoDb Catalog

+## Integrations

+## Comparison with other data lake filesystems

+### Iceberg vs Delta

+Iceberg not at t

+Iceberg does have several features' delta is lacking.
+Iceberg supports concurrent writes to the same Delta table from multiple spark drivers natively, whereas Delta requires a [workaround using DynamoDB and explicit feature/version toggle on all LogStore writers](https://docs.delta.io/latest/delta-storage.html#-delta-storage-s3-multi-cluster)

 ## Starting simple